wassimwazzi/budget-manager/README.md

 App to track spending and budget

 ## Setup
-- Install python 3.10.
-Important for mac to make sure that you are using compatible version of tkinter to avoid this error `DEPRECATION WARNING: The system version of Tk is deprecated and may be removed in a future release.
+- Install python 3.11.
+At least a version higher than 3.10.0 is needed for pyinstaller to work (3.10.0 has a bug in it) Important for mac to make sure that you are using compatible version of tkinter to avoid this error `DEPRECATION WARNING: The system version of Tk is deprecated and may be removed in a future release.
 Please don't rely on it.
 Set TK_SILENCE_DEPRECATION=1 to suppress this warning.`
 - Setup a virtual environment: `python3.10 -m venv venv`
 - Activate virtual environment: `. venv/bin/activate`